ceejbot/soulsy/README.md

 My goals are two-fold: make a Souls-style equip HUD that is exactly what I want to use, and learn how to do Rust FFI.
 A bonus is demonstrating how to write Skyrim native-code mods in Rust.

-This project is complete enough to use in-game, though there are a couple of bugs I'd like to fix.
-See the TODO list at the end of this README for details about its current status.
+This project is almost ready to release.
+There are a couple of bugs I'd like to fix.
 My eventual goal is to move everything except the SKSE plugin glue code to Rust, and have the C++ mostly vanish.
+See the TODO list at the end of this readme for details about my next steps.

 ## Building